By Lauren Van Hemert

 And then, of course, there are the costumes, each a one-of-a-kind couture piece.
 Among his favorites is the costume he designed for Anita Morris for the original 1982 production of the musical Nine.
 This was Long’s second Broadway musical but his first breakout hit, and it earned him his first Tony Award.
 The costume pictured below is one of the few on display in the studio.

 Long designed the costumes for two of this season’s most anticipated Broadway shows Beetlejuice and Tootsie, both of which open this March.
 He is also working on the highly anticipated show Diana, which premieres next month at The La Jolla Playhouse.

 Before I left the studio that day, he sat down with me for an on-camera interview for Broadway World.
-Hear what he has to say about his Beetlejuice designs and more on my Broadway World page.
+He also appeared as a guest on the RDU on Stage podcast.
+Click here to hear the full interview.